 Goals set by former summer interns we interviewed included:

-- Meet 75 people within the company (this intern actively tracked who she was meeting, and how; she remains in touch with many of them now, 10 months out)
+- Meet 75 people within the company (this intern actively tracked who she was meeting, and how; she remains in touch with many of them now)

 - Determine if [company/industry/type of role] is something I want full-time by getting fully engaged in work